fabn/rails-jenkins-template/README.md

 		rake cucumber
 		rake metrics:all

-You should edit `Rakefile` to make some of them working by adding the following lines
+You should edit your `Rakefile` to make some of them working by adding the following lines

 		# used to generate ci reports, see ci\_reporter documentation
 		require 'ci/reporter/rake/rspec'